 (51) They shake hands.
 (52) Kennedy enters to show him out.
 Gordon thanks Kennedy and Kenney replies, "Please, come along."
 (53) We get another look at Denise who waves her hand at her face, as if cooling herself and those hormones down.

+Did Tammy Preston also have a meeting with Denise just before this?
+Is that how Denise knows that Tammy is going with Gordon?
 My first impulse is to take it that Denise has some sort of a relationship with Tammy, which is how she found out that Tammy was going with Gordon, and that the roses on the seat are perhaps Denise's signal to Gordon of that relationship.

-Dennis>Denis reappearing brings back in a trace of paranormal X-Files connection that David Duchovny brought to the original series.
+Dennis>Denise reappearing brings back in a trace of paranormal X-Files connection that David Duchovny brought to the original series.
 X-Files and Twin Peaks were by no means two peas in the same pod, but the two shows would have shared some viewers.

 Lynch's films are all occupied with the ambiguity of identity, many characters hiding chunks of their lives and selves, living in several different worlds in which friends, family and associates don't connect, each allotted to their own sphere.
 From what Lynch has said, this is also how he handled his youth, in high school.

 (1) It is still night.
 The exterior of the Twin Peaks Sheriff's Department.

 (2-6) Interior.
 Lucy's on the phone, sitting before the thermostat.
 She wears the same pink sweater as in Part Three, suggesting it is the same day, Monday.